-Bernhard Hans Henry Scharoun (September 20th, 1893 - November 25th, 1972) was a German architect born in Bremen best known for designing the Berlin Philharmonic hall.
+Bernhard Hans Henry Scharoun (September 20th, 1893 - November 25th, 1972) was a German architect born in Bremen best known for designing the The Berliner Philharmonie.
 He was an important exponent of Organic architecture.

-In 1927 Scharoun built a house in the Weissenhof Estate Stuttgart.
+In 1927 Scharoun built a house in the Weissenhof Estate.
 He had responsibility at the end of the twenties for the development plan of a large housing estate, Siemensstadt, in Berlin

-After the end of the Second World War he found himself in a political no-man's land as the division of the city was becoming apparent.
-In 1946 he became a professor at the faculty for architecture at the Technical University of Berlin.
-It was during this time that Scharoun was able to realise his architectural understanding, both ambitious and humanistic, in exemplary buildings - including Schminke House and the Berlin Philharmonic Hall.
+After the end of the Second World War, he found himself in a political no man's land as the division of the city was becoming apparent.
+In 1946 he became a professor at the faculty of architecture at the Technical University of Berlin.
+It was during this time that Scharoun was able to realize his architectural understanding, both ambitious and humanistic, in exemplary buildings - including Schminke House, the The Berliner Philharmonie, and the Berlin State Library.

 Hans Scharoun died in Berlin in 1972, some of his later works were only finished after his death.

 All our texts and many of our images appear under the Creative Commons Attribution Share-Alike License (CC BY-SA).
 All our content is written and edited by our community.